SnoringCatGames/dark-time/README.md

 A Chrome extension that replaces the new tab page.

-Shows the current time, with configurable background and text colors.
+Shows the current time, with configurable settings (time format, tab text, background and text colors).